 - Favorite Party Trick: I like to crochet hats at parties and give them away to inquiring people.
 This is an introvert party trick.

-- Favorite Drink other than Wine: Miller Lite (Of course ?).
+- Favorite Drink other than Wine: Good coffee, good beer, or good bourbon

 Shylah Alfonso, Pomum Cellars and Idilico Wines